-18This corresponds to a 59% increase in the standard deviation of log firm productivity.
-If we instead use their relative change (11%), our finding that most of the increase in inequality is due to technological change in labor productivity rather than to technological change in firm productivity is robust, and, not surprisingly, the latter change plays an even smaller role.
+change in labor productivity rather than to technological change in firm productivity is robust, and not surprisingly, the latter change plays an even smaller role.
 The results are available upon request.

 19Two of them are based on extracting residuals from the revenue function using different approaches, TFPS and TFPP, and the other is standard revenue-based productivity, TFPR.